TW: mention of su*c*de, trauma, houselessness, DV/SA, colonization, racism, oppression

 I am three times divorced and a survivor of domestic violence, sexual assault, mental illness, conversion therapy, alcoholism, and suicide attempts.
 I continue to navigate healing from these deeply rooted traumas and C-PTSD.
 Journaling has provided a space for reflection and self-expression, while witchcraft and nature have offered me solace and a deeper connection to the world around me.
 Additionally, therapy has been invaluable in helping me process my experiences and develop healthier coping strategies.

-As an ex-Mormon, I’ve had to unlearn patriarchal structures that erased my sexuality and gender, realizing how deeply these systems shaped my identity and worldview.
-These structures enforced strict gender roles and heteronormativity.
+I identify as ethically non-monogamous and have been practicing this relationship format for over six years.
+Non-monogamy has given me space to redefine intimacy, family, and love outside of patriarchal structures, and to embrace connections that honor my truth.
 I experienced religious, familial, and community traumas, and loss of home when I left this establishment.
 I am still healing these wounds, and I am grateful for the LDS people in my later adulthood who have loved and embraced me for who I am, reminding me that love and acceptance can transcend the structures I’ve left behind.

 Experiences as a Sex Worker